Space Fantasy – The Ride: Statistics

 The 585 m ride is enclosed in a show building 19 m high with a floor area measuring 72 by 89 m.
 The ride features three friction wheel-powered lift hills which take the ride to its maximum height of 7 m.
 Space Fantasy – The Ride reaches a top speed of 11 m/s over the course of its 275-second ride.
 The trains are themed as solar shuttles.

 Trains

-As Universal Studios Japan is the busiest non-Disney park in the world, Space Fantasy – The Ride features nineteen 8-person trains catering for an hourly capacity of 1920 riders.
+Space Fantasy – The Ride features nineteen 8-person trains catering for an hourly capacity of 1920 riders.
 Each train features a pair four-seater cars.
 Riders are grouped in pairs and sit back-to-back on the round vehicles.
 The trains are fitted with on-board speakers which provide a soundtrack throughout the roller coaster ride, as well as monitors which display various items relevant to the ride's theme and storyline.
 Riders must be at least 122 cm tall to ride alone or 102 cm tall if accompanied by an adult.